vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 The detach operation will be triggered by the deletion of the `VolumeAttachment` Kubernetes API objects.
 Since the `VolumeAttachment` Kubernetes API object will have a finalizer added by the external-attacher, it will wait for confirmation from the external-attacher before deleting the object.

 Once all the following conditions are true, the external-attacher should call `ControllerUnpublishVolume` against the CSI volume driver to detach the volume from the specified node:
-1. A `VolumeAttachment` Kubernetes API object is deleted by Kubernetes: the value for the `VolumeAttachment.metadata.deletionTimestamp` field is set.
+1. A `VolumeAttachment` Kubernetes API object is marked for deletion: the value for the `VolumeAttachment.metadata.deletionTimestamp` field is set.

 If the operation completes successfully, the external-attacher will:
 1. Remove its finalizer from the list of finalizers on the `VolumeAttachment` object permitting the delete operation to continue.